Nonfiction Workshop with Bridgett Davis

 Ashfia Alam

-She is the editor-in-chief of Children of 1971, a nonprofit organization she helped launch during the pandemic with a focus on preserving stories from the Bangladesh diaspora.
-Children of 1971 created a space for community-based storytelling and visual archiving, bringing together community through shared experiences.
+She is also the editor-in-chief of Children of 1971, a nonprofit organization she helped launch during the pandemic with a focus on preserving stories from the Bangladesh diaspora.

 Betty Cruz